Mariott Sales Executive Alleges Racial Discrimination

 Seek Legal Assistance Today

 Title VII of the Civil Rights Act prohibits discrimination on the basis of race.
 If you have been discriminated against or fired because of your race, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you if you have experienced discrimination in the workplace.
+The Working Solutions Law Firm, located in New York City, can assist you if you have experienced discrimination in the workplace.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.